 - 1. Do not accept gifts from a boy or man without your parent's permission. - 2.
-If you are ever uncomfortable, say 'no' firmly and directly. - 3.
-Ask a trusted person for help or advice. - 4.
+If you are ever uncomfortable, say "no" firmly and directly. - 3.
+Ask your parents or another trusted person for help or advice. - 4.
 Keep talking to as many people as necessary until someone takes action. - 5.
 Go to a safe place.